thomaspinckney3/cs4501/Project4.md

-You can/should pass each form into the template rendering the page so that the form can be rendered by Django rather than you recreating the html for each form element.
+You can/should pass each form into the template rendering the page so that the form can be rendered by Django rather than you recreating the HTML for each form element.
 This will help keep your template and form in sync since you only need to change the form definition.

 ### Password management ###